adavarski/kind-python-app-example/README.md

 Note: Replace `davarski` with your Docker registry name.

-NOTE: As an alternative, you can push the image to your personal docker registry.

 10. To deploy the application to the Kind cluster, apply the deployment.yaml file by running the following command:

 ```